Area products for stationary black hole horizons: Introduction

 \section{Introduction}

-There has recently been some interest in the products of horizon areas for various types of black hole~\cite{Ansorg:2008, Ansorg:2009, Hennig:2009, Ansorg:2010, Cvetic:2010, Castro:2012, Visser:2012}.
+There has recently been some considerable ongoing interest in the products of horizon areas for various types of stationary black hole.
+Some of this interest has arisen specifically within the general relativity community~\cite{Ansorg:2008, Ansorg:2009, Hennig:2009, Ansorg:2010}, while for somewhat different reasons interest has also arisen from within the string community~\cite{Cvetic:2010, Castro:2012, Cvetic:2013, Larsen:2013}.
 In some cases the product of horizon areas is in fact independent of the mass of the black hole.

-For instance, in the (3+1) dimensional Kerr--Newman black hole the product of inner [Cauchy] horizon area and event horizon areas is~\cite{Ansorg:2008, Ansorg:2009, Hennig:2009, Ansorg:2010, Cvetic:2010, Castro:2012, Visser:2012}:
+For instance, based on classical general relativistic techniques it is known that both for standard (3+1) dimensional Kerr--Newman, and even for (3+1) dimensional Kerr--Newman black holes distorted by the presence of arbitrary stationary axisymmetric matter, the product of inner [Cauchy] horizon area and outer [event] horizon areas is~\cite{Ansorg:2008, Ansorg:2009, Hennig:2009, Ansorg:2010}:

+The underlying physics here is that due to stationarity there can be no matter present between the inner and outer horizons (where the “radial” direction is timelike)~\cite{private}.
+The region between inner and outer horizons is then stationary, axisymmetric, and electro-vac; this is not quite enough to be able to apply the black hole uniqueness theorems, but it appears that enough of the flavour of uniqueness survives to guarantee that the area product is not only independent of the mass of the black hole, but more remarkably is independent of the way the static axisymmetric matter external to the black hole (and distorting its gravitational field away from exact Kerr--Newman) is distributed.
+These results are closely related to mass-independent inequalities for the area of the outer Killing horizon in stationary axisymmetric black holes with surrounding matter~\cite{Hennig:2008, Jaramillo:2011, Dain:2011, Simon:2011, Dain:2011b, Clement:2011, Jaramillo:2012, Clement:2012, Jaramillo:2012b, Dain:2013, Dain:GR20}:

-There are also a number of multi-dimensional string-inspired black hole configurations for which similar formulae hold~\cite{Cvetic:2010, Castro:2012}.\footnote{More boldly, there are also conjectures to the effect that this product of areas is sometimes quantized.
-That is: $A_C \;A_E = (8\pi)^2 \; N$ with $N \in \Z$.
-For specific discussion of potential pitfalls for such a conjecture see \cite{Visser:2012}.} But how generic are such mass-independence results?
-(For instance, to what extent do they survive introduction of a cosmological constant?)
-Herein we exhibit several simple (3+1) dimensional examples where, due precisely to a non-zero cosmological constant, the product of physical horizon areas is explicitly \emph{not} mass independent.
-There will typically be \emph{some} (sometimes several) more complicated functions of physical horizon areas that are mass independent, but generically these functions are nowhere near as straightforward as a simple product of areas.
+Apart from the standard (3+1) dimensional Kerr--Newman spacetime, there are also many multi-dimensional string-inspired black hole configurations for which similar formulae hold~\cite{Cvetic:2010, Castro:2012, Cvetic:2013, Larsen:2013}.
+More boldly, there are also conjectures to the effect that this product of areas is sometimes quantized.
+That is, in the supersymmetric extremal limit one often finds

+For specific discussion of potential pitfalls for such a conjecture see \cite{Visser:2012, Faraoni:2012}.
+A safer statement is that when one moves away from extremality and supersymmetry then quite often the product of areas is discretized in terms of the Planck area and fine structure constant with